pmiossec/Buildcs/doc/Buildcs.md

 		//Include the main file of Buildcs
 		#load Build.csx

-		//Create an instance of your build definition and run one off the targets (or the only one existing)
+		//Bootstrap: Run the selected targets (or the only existing one)
-		//Must be called with 'Env.ScriptArgs' as parameter new MyBuild().RunTarget(Env.ScriptArgs);
+		//Must be called with the type of your build class and 'Env.ScriptArgs' as parameters BuildHelper.RunTarget(typeof(MyBuild), Env.ScriptArgs);

 		//Create a class where you define your build configuration
-		//This class MUST inherite the Build class! public class MyBuild : Build
+		//This class MUST inherite the BuildHelper class and have a no parameter constructor! public class MyBuild : BuildHelper
 		{
 			//Define at least one method with the attribute [Target]
 			//which define methods that your could run